nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 | `--skip-existing` | Skip dates where all expected files are already present in the destination directory |

-:::::{dropdown} Generating nesting archive files from GLORYS12/CMEMS
+:::::{dropdown} Generating nesting files from GLORYS12/CMEMS

 For TP2, pre-generated files are available at the path above.
-If you need to generate nesting archive files from scratch (for a different time period, source product, or configuration) use the workflow below.
+If you need to generate nesting files from scratch (for a different time period, source product, or configuration) use the workflow below.
 Two products from the Copernicus Marine Environment Monitoring Service (CMEMS) are used as source data, both on a regular lat/lon grid: